Ikhsan Fandi

-Ikhsan bin Fandi Ahmad (born 9 April 1999), commonly known as Ikhsan Fandi, is a Singaporean professional footballer who plays either as a forward or a winger for Thai League 1 club Ratchaburi, on loan from BG Pathum United, and the Singapore national team.
-He is considered one of the best strikers to have hailed from Singapore.
+Ikhsan bin Fandi Ahmad (born 9 April 1999), commonly known as Ikhsan Fandi, is a Singaporean professional footballer who plays either as a forward or a winger for J3 League club Thespa Gunma, and the Singapore national team.

-Ikhsan began his footballing career through his successful father by going through the youth system at the National Football Academy (NFA), with subsequent stints and trials at various clubs before debuting as a professional at the age of 17 at local club Home United (Note: Home United has been known as the Lion City Sailors since 2019.) in 2016.
-Ikhsan would move to the Young Lions in 2017, before signing for Norwegian clubs Raufoss IL and FK Jerv, respectively, netting a total of 16 goals in all competitions.
+Ikhsan began his footballing career through his successful father, Singaporean football player Fandi Ahmad, by going through the youth system at the National Football Academy (NFA), with subsequent stints and trials at various clubs before debuting as a professional at the age of 17 at local club Home United (Note: Home United has been known as the Lion City Sailors since 2019.) in 2016.

+Ikhsan would move home to the Young Lions in 2017, before signing for Norwegian clubs Raufoss IL and FK Jerv, respectively, netting a total of 16 goals in all competitions.
 In 2021, he moved back to Asia, signing for Thailand's BG Pathum United.
+In 2026, he moved to Japan's Thespa Gunma.
 Ikhsan currently holds the record of netting the fastest four goals scored by a player in Thai League history in eleven minutes against PT Prachuap on 5 April 2022.
 He is also the first Singaporean player to score in the AFC Champions League knockout stage.